 In summary, rewards work for low cognitive level work, while autonomy, purpose, and mastery work better for complex tasks.
 Why do I bring this up?
 For whatever reason, there has been a lot of chatter lately on Twitter about student motivation and engagement.
 Some of it has revolved around the app Classroom Dojo.
 It is a student management tool that allows a teacher to track student behaviors, both positive and negative.
 There has been a spectrum of opinions expressed, from “This is a great tool to help kids learn!” to “Make it work within your classroom” to “I wouldn’t use it on my pets”.

-I am somewhere in the middle this.
-I don't like how the developers have set it up to be a) rewards-driven, b) based on a deficit-model, and c) visible to all learners.
-I can understand people's problem with it when you consider these reasons.
+I am somewhere in the middle on this debate.
+I don’t like how the developers have set it up to be a) rewards-driven, b) based on a deficit-model, and c) visible to all learners.
+I can understand people’s problem with it when you consider these reasons.
 At the same time, lots of teachers seem to use it.
 There must be some redeeming value to Classroom Dojo.
 It is a tool for assessment.
 When used appropriately, formative assessment is an essential practice in any learning environment.

 Here are six ways I think teachers could use Classroom Dojo in meaningful ways that can positively impact student learning.
 I have orgazined them in pairs under three different levels of classroom environments we might see in schools: compliance, awareness, and engagement.